sushilks/nlpUnitConverter/README.md

 I am using this to investigate if it's possible to accept input from use in plain english and match it to grammar rules that translate it into specific instructions.

+This project was just for self educational purpose, There are better approach to sovling this problem available now.
+There is no more development on this project, will start a new project on the same topic after I read up a bit.
 ## To Setup

  npm install